 Farewell Steelhead Alley

 As for me, I was intrigued as I loved our annual vacations in New Hampshire during the summer and fall.
-During those times, I really enjoyed hiking and photographing the White Mountains and the coast along Maine.
+During those times, I really enjoyed hiking and photographing the White Mountains.
 With the exceptions of the mountains, New England reminded me of back home in Northern Ontario with lush forests and bounty of lakes and rivers.
 Plus there was the ocean as it was always a dream of mine to live by it.
 As much as I liked living in Ohio, it doesn't even come close to New England.
-Then there's my current place of employment and it was a huge factor in making my decision to move.
-The company I worked for the last 18 years was sold 4 years ago.
-What was once a tight knit mom and pop company eventually turned into a corporate toxic mess.
-I saw the writing on the wall and I knew this was the perfect opportunity to get out.

-I will miss Steelhead Alley
+I will miss Steelhead Alley.

 Lake Winnipesaukee Smallmouth Bass